 Also, remember that just working with clients keeps you on your toes.
 All the time that you are working with them, you are learning new skills and improving upon existing ones as you learn new and better ways of doing things and new tips and tricks for the tools and software you use.

-I think conferences can be fun, and they’re certainly good for networking, meeting new people and forging fonds.
+I think conferences can be fun, and they’re certainly good for networking, meeting new people and forging bonds and maybe learning some snippets.
 It’s really a personal preference, but I haven’t ever seen or attended any conferences that imparted any real learning.
 That’s not to say you shouldn’t attend them.
 You may get some valuable business learning.
 I just doubt that you’re going to get the kind of skills training we’re talking about here.
 That’s not really the function or purpose of a conference.

 It’s better to take skills training when the need arises, when you see there is going to be a meaningful use or purpose in your business and for your target market in the immediate future.
 That is, sort of like I mentioned above, you can waste a lot of time and money just taking classes you only think you might use later on.
 So, it can be a way to manage and be more discerning about where you spend that time and money by letting your business and client needs dictate any skills training you decide to take.
 You’ll take to and retain what you learn much better this way, and it will certainly help take the pressure off you thinking you have to learn everything RIGHT NOW.

 Looking at things from another angle, it can also be energizing to take certain skills training just because it interests you and you get joy out of it.

 For example, I really enjoy learning the ropes of video editing.
 Maybe it’s due to my love of filmmaking, but I just love putting video together and learning how to use editing tools to create nicely polished and professional transitions and effects.